Pink Lady's Slipper (Cypripedium acaule)

-But wait, let’s not let our daydream end in slow death sadness—our lady’s slipper is no insectivore; she eats dirt, not hapless bees!
+But wait, let’s not let our daydream end in slow death sadness—our lady’s slipper is no insectivore; it eats dirt, not hapless bees!
 The totally buzzed out bee takes a deep breath and looks around.
 Light, up above!
-Freedom calls, and our bee gingerly pulls her legs free, one at a time, and flies upward and onward.
-She bangs her head against something as she makes her exit, but eventually she wriggles free and goes on to find a blueberry bush sporting ample flowers.
+Freedom calls, and our bee gingerly pulls their legs free, one at a time, and flies upward and onward.
+They bang their head against something as they makes their exit, but eventually they wriggle free and go on to find a blueberry bush sporting ample flowers.
 All of which bear nectar, and are straightforward with their simple single opening.

-When the bee exits the flower, she bumps her head against the reproductive parts of the orchid, which are joined into a central bisexual reproductive organ, named the column.
-As she brushes against the lady’s slipper private parts, she picks up a mass of pollen.
+When the bee exits the flower, they bump their head against the reproductive parts of the orchid, which are joined into a central bisexual reproductive organ, named the column.
+As the bee brushes against the lady’s slipper private parts, they pick up a mass of pollen.
 Now, most flowers produce thousands of pollen grains, all tiny separate structures, which our eyes perceive as gold dust.
 There’s enough to go around for all the pollinators, or for the breeze to pick up and transport to other flowers.
 But orchids have a different strategy—they put all their eggs into one basket, so to speak.
 All of their pollen grains are massed with waxy glue into one large pollen glob, which is called a pollinium.
 It’s a one shot deal.
 Which is perfect for a flower that doesn’t actually deliver.
 How many times will a single bee be duped?
 Eventually, the bee will wise up and realize those beautiful large lips are lying.

 There is a reason that most flowers reward pollinators with nectar and/or pollen—it keeps them coming back.
 Only about 5% of lady’s slipper flowers are pollinated in a given year.
 Douglas Gill, of the University of Maryland, conducted a study on a population of pink lady’s slipper.
 He found that when the trees growing above the lady’s slipper were destroyed by gypsy moths, the orchids flourished.
 Flowering increased six-fold and the average successful pollination rate increased from 2.6% to 20.7%.
 Gill theorized that lady’s slipper increased visitation by bumblebees was due to the greater sunshine and openness and also proximity to heath family members, such as blueberry.
 He goes on to surmise that fire plays a role in the success of lady’s slipper pollination by periodically opening up the forest floor to more sunshine, and thus more pollinators.
 Fire suppression may be yet another stressor for this rare charismatic orchid.

 Let’s return to our bee, who is presently satiated with blueberry flower nectar and resting on a cushiony clump of moss warmed by the dappled soft sunlight of the late afternoon.
-As she dozes off into bee dreamland, she spies another lady’s slipper, and shudders with the recent memory of her temporary entrapment.
-But there’s a part of her, the one who is always searching for the fabled fountain of nectar, who whispers in her own ear, “That flower is so large, so succulent, surely there’s a treasure of nectar, a golden pool of sugar at the base of the flower.”
-Maybe she imagines slipping her mouthpart into a deep well of sweetness and drinking until she is so full she is unable fly home.
-She knows she shouldn’t, danger lurks, but she must.
+As they doze off into bee dreamland, they spy another lady’s slipper, and shudders with the recent memory of their temporary entrapment.
+But there’s a part of them, the one who is always searching for the fabled fountain of nectar, who whispers in their own ear, “That flower is so large, so succulent, surely there’s a treasure of nectar, a golden pool of sugar at the base of the flower.”
+Maybe the bee imagines slipping their mouthpart into a deep well of sweetness and drinking until they are so full they are unable fly home.
+The bee knows they shouldn’t, danger lurks, but they must.

-Compelled, she enters the second lady’s slipper, more tentatively this time, and her heart drops when she beholds the dry inner chamber.
+Compelled, they enters the second lady’s slipper, more tentatively this time, and their heart drops when they behold the dry inner chamber.
 This time she will not allow herself to be flustered.
-She heads straight up towards the exit, and oeuff, there’s that danged thing she banged her head on last time.
-As she slips out the rim of the flower, the pollinium slips off her back, and lands squarely on the stigma of the flower.
-Mission accomplished: pollen from our first lady’s slipper flower was delivered directly to the female part of our second flower.
+She heads straight up towards the exit, and oeuff, there’s that danged thing they banged their head on last time.
+As the bee slips out the rim of the flower, the pollinium slips off their back, and lands squarely on the stigma of the flower.
+Mission accomplished: pollen from our first lady’s slipper flower was delivered directly to the stigma of our second flower.
 The bee never looks back.

 Now pollination takes place, then fertilization, and finally, thousands of minute orchid seeds are produced in a brown hard pod.
 The tiny seeds are so small that they can take a ride on the wind, but their size comes with a price.
 Most seeds have just enough reserves to see them through until they are able to photosynthesize and make their own way in this wide wild world.
 Not orchid seeds.
 Smaller than a grain of salt, in the beginning they are at the mercy of fungi for everything.
 When the seed meets up with a tentative strand of mycelium (fungal body) they join in inter-species rapture (alright, perhaps more conjecture and anthropomorphizing, but it’s so fun to pretend!).
 The fungi helps the seed to germinate, and nurtures it along, as they begin a lifelong love affair, or symbiosis.